26. Light

 Figure 26.7 – The sticker on a microwave oven contains information about the frequency and power rating that the appliance uses.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

-It is interesting to note that most of our Bluetooth and Wi-Fi communication also occur right around the 2.4-2.5 GHz frequency range.
+It is interesting to note that most of our Bluetooth and Wi-Fi communications also occur right around the 2.4-2.5 GHz frequency range.
 Our mobile devices communicate using complex protocols that ensure that one signal does not get confused for another.
 A laptop’s Wi-Fi receiver will not get confused if there is a cell phone nearby receiving a phone call or text message.
 Also, the reason that a microwave oven is dangerous enough to require metal shielding, and cell phones and wireless routers are not, is due to the power rating.
 A microwave oven uses microwave radiation at power levels about one thousand times stronger than those used by our modern telecommunication devices.

 Ionizing radiation

 Electromagnetic radiation with frequencies greater than that of visible light (short-wavelength ultraviolet, x-rays, and gamma rays) is known as ionizing radiation.
 That’s because the energy of these waves is so great that it can ionize atoms.
-This can be very dangerous for humans, plants, and animals as it can cause damage to our DNA and other tissues.
+This can be very dangerous for humans, plants, and animals, as it can cause damage to our DNA and other tissues.

 Ultraviolet